Primary tabs

 Teaching

 The course is predominantly research-based.
-Students are based in one research group and undertake research on a topic agreed with their principal investigator (supervisor).
+Students are based in one research group and research a topic agreed with their principal investigator (supervisor).

-All students on this programme will be members of the University’s Postgraduate School of Life Sciences (PSLS) which offer a wide variety of core skills and professional development training.
-Visit the Researcher Development page on the PSLS website for more information.
+All students in this programme will be members of the University's Postgraduate School of Life Sciences (PSLS), which offers a wide variety of core skills and professional development training.
+For more information, visit the PSLS website's Researcher Development page.

 ---|---|